GuillaumeLoslier/GuillaumeLoslier.github.io/_posts/2022-07-22-generalists-and-specialists.md

 tag: évolution
 ---

-According to fitness guru Ido Portal, we, as humans, are generalists.
+In some ways, you could argue that we, as humans, evolved to be generalists, in a physical way.
 We were made to swim, run, crawl, but are increasingly being forced to sit down and diminish the variety of our physical experiences.
-It is a bit of a sweeping statement, as we are certainly specialized in some ways, as evolutionary scientist Eldredge points out.
+But we are certainly specialized in some ways, as evolutionary scientist Eldredge points out.

 >Modern humans are curious mixtures of specialists and generalists.
 We are "specialized" in relatively few features, but they are critical: our hands have opposable thumbs for manipulation; we are bipedal.
 And in conjunction with our specialized stereoscopic vision and mental powers, we have enormous capabilities: culture has become our basic adaptive approach to the environment, easily transcending our primitive heritage as simple hunter-gatherers.
 Physically, we otherwise remain rather generalized; we are, for example, omnivores.
 And it turns out, almost ironically, our culture is an evolutionary specialization which conveys tremendous flexibility when approaching the environment: our evolutionary specializations actually enhance our ecological generality.